logo

 Building a domain-specific chatbot on question and answer data

-You can harness the potential of the most powerful language models, such as ChatGPT, BERT, etc., and tailor them to your unique business application.
+You can harness the potential of the most powerful language models, such as ChatGPT, Gemini, Llama, etc., and tailor them to your unique business application.
 Domain-specific chatbots will need to be trained on quality annotated data that relates to your specific use case.

 In this guide, we’ll walk you through how you can use Labelbox to create and train a chatbot.
 For the particular use case below, we wanted to train our chatbot to identify and answer specific customer questions with the appropriate answer.